attractivechaos/kann/README.md

-We developed KANN, 1) to understand the algorithms behind mainstream frameworks; 2) to have a foundation flexible enough to experiment our own contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be easily integrated into their tools with no extra dependencies.
-KANN is targeting small to medium neural networks that can be trained on CPUs.
+We developed KANN, 1) to understand the algorithms behind mainstream frameworks; 2) to have a foundation flexible enough to experiment our own contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be easily integrated into their tools without worrying about [dependency hell][dh].

 ### Features